chao-ji/tf-seq2seq/README.md

 ##### Evaluation and Inference

-A seq2seq model can be evaluated both internally and externally.
+A seq2seq model can be evaluated both *internally* and *externally*.

-The internal evaluation runs the source input sequence and target input sequence through the forward pass, and computes a loss by comparing the prediction logits and groundtruth target output sequence.
+The *internal evaluation* runs the source input sequence and target input sequence through the forward pass, and computes a loss by comparing the prediction logits and groundtruth target output sequence.
 It reports *Perplexity*, which is a function of the cross entroy loss.

-To perform *internal evaluation*, run
+To perform internal evaluation, run
 ```
   python run_internal_evaluation.py
     --ckpt_path=/PATH/TO/CKPT